 As you try different CRMs, and you see things you like and dislike, bring this up with the other CRMs.
 These could be features that are found elsewhere but you missed them, or they are presented differently.

 We pride ourselves at VipeCloud for our fully-featured all-in-one CRM and for delivering industry-leading customer service.
-Given the recent accolades we received from Software Advice, it seems our customers agree!
+Given the consistent accolades we received from Software Advice, it seems our customers agree!

 Request a demo to learn more!